 Most Niagara Falls travel guides assume visitors have a full day in the area, if not a weekend.
 But, what should you do if you only have half a day to spend in the area – or even less?
 Luckily, visiting Niagara with a time constraint is not uncommon.
-Many people enjoy two, four, and six-hour Niagara Falls “day trips” each year.
+Many people enjoy two-, four–, and six-hour Niagara Falls “day trips” each year.
 With proper planning, even a quick in-and-out visit to the natural wonder can be a marvellous experience.
 Here’s how to make the most of a shorter visit to Niagara Falls.
+With over 20 million visitors each year, it’s no wonder folks are flocking to see the majestic views, and this year Niagara City Cruises had an early opening in 2024 for the popular Niagara Falls tour following a record-breaking season last year.

 What to do with two hours in Niagara Falls

-Your goal on a two hour trip to Niagara Falls should be to take in as much as possible without stressing out your schedule.
-Book one attraction that involves getting super close to the waterfalls (such as a Niagara Falls boat tour), and leave the rest of your visit unscheduled to enjoying the views and ambience.
+Your goal on a two-hour trip to Niagara Falls should be to take in as much as possible without stressing out your schedule.
+Book one attraction that involves getting super close to the waterfalls (such as a Niagara Falls boat tour), and leave the rest of your visit unscheduled to enjoy the views and ambience.

 With two hours in Niagara Falls, you’ll have time to: